Buy Me A Coffee Buy Me a Coffee at ko-fi.com

 Those computed structures usually have to become figures in a paper.
 The tikz-draw skill builds structural diagrams — finite graphs, gadgets, automata, trees, commutative diagrams — with a structure-first loop: figure brief → spec → render → verify-semantic → compile → review, so a diagram is checked against the structure it is meant to show rather than just compiled.

-Heavy compute, offloaded (Modal)
+Heavy compute, offloaded (Modal + GitHub Actions)

 Some research steps are easy to parallelise but too heavy for a single box — enumerating all graphs up to some order to hunt for a counterexample, sweeping a parameter grid, or re-running a SageMath check over thousands of cases.
 The /research-compute skill routes those jobs to Modal through a small local broker, picking remote CPU, high-memory CPU, or GPU to fit the job: the agent packages the work, Modal spins up containers on demand, fans the work out, and streams results back.
 A search that would run for hours on the local box finishes in minutes across many workers, and you pay only for the seconds they actually run.